Adding Complexity

 create_bulk_connections(connection_dictionary, M, mt="1:1")

-In the following example, we build the connection_dictinary in a more explicit way to define primary production as a function of P upwelling: The first line finds all the upwelling fluxes, and we can then use them as an argument in the connection_dictionary definition:
+In the following example, we build the connection_dictionary in a more explicit way to define primary production as a function of P upwelling: the first line finds all the upwelling fluxes, and we can then use them as an argument in the connection_dictionary definition:

 # get all upwelling P fluxes except for the high latitude box